-Standardised scenarios for the assessment of non-current non-financial assets and liabilities, and value changes over time.
+• Standardised scenarios for the assessment of non-current non-financial assets and liabilities, and value changes over time.

 Valuations of food system impacts will vary greatly depending upon assumptions about the future; the social cost of carbon is evidence of this.
 Social and human capital also have intergenerational effects81.
-Using the example of the social cost of carbon, the impact of an actor's carbon equivalent footprint now depends on the rest of the economy's footprint now and into the future (called RCPs in climate science82), and the socio-economic drivers into the
+Using the example of the social cost of carbon, the impact of an actor's carbon equivalent footprint now depends on the rest of the economy's footprint now and into the future (called RCPs in climate science82), and the socio-economic drivers into the future which might coincide with those radiative concentration pathways (called SSPs83).
+The combination of an RCP and SSP provides exogenous specification to calculating the social cost of carbon84.
+Calculating the social cost of carbon is discussed further on p.
+49. Scenarios are discussed further on p.
+81.

-80 OECD et al., "System of Environmental Economic Accounting 2012: Experimental Ecosystems Accounting."
+80 OECD et al., "System of Environmental Economic Accounting 2012 : Experimental Ecosystems Accounting."
 Discussion papers for the SEEA-EEA revision include crop cultivation and fisheries https://seea.un.org/content/seea-experimental-ecosystem-accounting-revision